ethandom/SainSmart5VUSBRelayDriver/README.md

 From kmod/:

 cd kmod
-sudo insmod usbrelay.ko
+sudo insmod relay_driver.ko

 Check kernel logs:

 dmesg | grep usbrelay
+or:
-(or: sudo journalctl -k | grep usbrelay)
+sudo journalctl -k | grep usbrelay

 You should see messages about probe() and something like: